Web3-Pi/docs/docs/use-cases/transaction-firewall.md

 ##### Contract call

-If you execute a transaction on a smart contract - for example, an ERC-20 token transfer like Golem Network - by calling the transfer function on a specific smart contract, it will be decoded and displayed in the application window.
+If you execute a transaction on a smart contract - for example, an ERC-20 token transfer like Golem Network Token - by calling the transfer function on a specific smart contract, it will be decoded and displayed in the application window.

 ![Contract](../img/tx-firewall/tx-contract.png)